Columbus Child Endangerment Attorney

 - Difficulty Obtaining Student Loans: The federal government does not issue student loans to convicted felons.

 - Loss of Driving Privileges: You could forfeit your driver’s license for a period of time if you’re convicted of DUI with a child in the car.

 Do you need an experienced criminal defense attorney to help you fight to avoid the negative consequences of a child endangerment conviction?
-If so, please reach out to the legal team at Koenig & Owen, LLC, and set up a free consultation at our law offices in Columbus, OH.
+If so, please reach out to the legal team at James D. Owen, LLC, and set up a free consultation at our law offices in Columbus, OH.